About closure

 As output parameters

 Returning closures as output parameters are also possible.
-However, anoymous closure types are, by definition, unknown, so we have to use impl Trait
+However, anoymous closure types are, by definition, unknown, so we have to use impl Trait to return them.

 example